oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessments.html.markdown

 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see Resource Tags.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `target_ids` - Array of database target OCIDs.
 * `target_version` - The version of the target database.
-* `time_created` - The date and time the security assessment was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
+* `time_created` - The date and time when the security assessment was created.
+Conforms to the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
-* `time_last_assessed` - The date and time the security assessment was last executed, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
+* `time_last_assessed` - The date and time when the security assessment was last run.
+Conforms to the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
-* `time_updated` - The date and time the security assessment was last updated, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
+* `time_updated` - The date and time when the security assessment was last updated.
+Conforms to the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `triggered_by` - Indicates whether the security assessment was created by system or by a user.
 * `type` - The type of this security assessment.
 The possible types are: